asreview/synergy-dataset/README.md

 # Systematic Review Datasets

-This repository provides an overview of  pre-labeled datasets used for Systematic Reviews.
+This repository provides an overview of labeled datasets used for Systematic Reviews.
 The datasets are available under an open license and can be used for text mining and machine learning purposes.
 This repository contains scripts to collect, preprocess and clean the systematic review datasets.

-One can use these pre-labeled datasets for example in [Exploration mode](https://asreview.readthedocs.io/en/latest/lab/exploration.html) or [Simulation mode](https://asreview.readthedocs.io/en/latest/lab/simulation.html).
+One can use these labeled datasets for example in [Exploration mode](https://asreview.readthedocs.io/en/latest/lab/exploration.html) or [Simulation mode](https://asreview.readthedocs.io/en/latest/lab/simulation.html).
 For simulation mode in general it is pertinent to use fully labeled datasets.

 ## Datasets